birdayz/datapipeline/README.md

+## Datapipeline
+This is a small tool to convert documents from various source formats to different output formats.
+Currently, CSV is supported for input and YAML, Ascii Text Tables and JSON are supported for output.
+There are several filters to process input data before writing the output file:
+- Removal of duplicates
+- Sorting
+- Validation The tool can read from standard input and write to standard output, but using files is also possible.
+See Usage for details.
 ## Performance
 The decision towards channels has a cost: each pipeline stage costs around 300ns (on my I5-3570K CPU) of CPU time per Entry (CSV row).
 This is ~3,3 million